When we told people we were opening MSD Dental Studio, a dental practice on University Drive in Coral Springs, the reaction was often the same.

 And we knew that from the beginning.

-few miles.
-For patients looking for a dentist in Coral Springs or Parkland, that competition can actually
+South Florida moves quickly, and patients in this area have options—often dozens of them within just a few miles.
+For patients searching for a dentist in Coral Springs or Parkland, that competition can actually be a good thing.
+It raises the standard for care.

 For us, it clarified something important.

-If we were going to build a dental practice, we wanted to do it thoughtfully and in a way that truly
+If we were going to build a dental practice, we wanted to do it thoughtfully and in a way that truly reflected how we believe dentistry should be practiced.

 Not the Biggest Practice.
 The Most Trusted.